paxorus/facebook-rotovap/README.md

 # JavaScript
 The suite of scripts are combined into one file to run sequentially.
-The raw collected data is uploaded to Parse.
+The raw collected data is uploaded to Parse.\s\s
-Profile: # of friends, # of groups, profile picture upload dates, top 10 friends, # people chatted to in last 8 weeks,
+Profile: # of friends, # of groups, top 10 friends, age of person\s\s
-	average number of likes/comments on person's posts,# of people blocked,# of incoming/outgoing pending friend requests
+\taverage number of likes/comments on person's posts,# of people blocked,# of incoming/outgoing pending friend requests\s\s
+Photos: # of photos of you, # of albums, (each album) upload dates/likes/comments
-Friends: # of friends of friends (and if from Brandeis plus name/gender) Activity log (past 8 weeks): # of statuses,# of pictures,# of comments,# of likes, # of shares Chats (top 10 friends+any group convos, past week): each comment with length+time
+Friends: # of friends of friends (and if from Brandeis plus name/gender)\s\s Activity log (past 8 weeks): # of statuses,# of pictures,# of comments,# of likes, # of shares\s\s Chats (top 10 friends+any group convos, past week): each comment with length+time, # people chatted to in last 8 weeks

 We can then give the following report:
-- *activity log*: timeline of prof pic uploads, statuses, pictures, comments, likes, share
+- *activity log*: timeline of prof pic uploads, statuses, pictures, comments, likes, shares
-- *profile*: name, # friends, percentage of friends from Brandeis, top 10 friends
+- *profile*: name, # friends, percentage of friends from Brandeis, top 10 friends, age of person/account, likes/comments on prof pics
 - *friends*: normalized rank in terms of number of friends, gender ratio of friends
 - *disclaimer*: all friends do not make data accessible, assumed to be negligible loss of information
 - *chats*: average response time, participation percentage, average message length